What are the 11 Indigenous tribes of Quebec?

 6. The Wendat (Huron-Wendat)

-Near Quebec City, in Wendake, the Wendat people are famous for their craftsmanship and their involvement in the history of the fur trade.
+Near Quebec City, in Wendake, the Wendat are famous for their craftsmanship and their involvement in the history of the fur trade.

 7. The Mohawks

-8. The Abenaki
+8. The Abenakis

 9. The Maliseet